CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Software/cc1_core_software.md

 ::: -->

-The code is provided as a [GitHub repository](https://github.com/cadenzachallenge/cadenza) containing individual Python tools and a complete baseline system.
+The code is provided as a [Clarity_Cadenza GitHub repository](https://github.com/claritychallenge/clarity) containing individual Python tools and a complete baseline system.

+## Task 1: Headphones

 The key elements of the baseline system are the:

 - Baseline demixer
 - HAAQI speech intelligibility model.

 <!-- - Hearing aid processor baseline. -->

 <!-- [Additional tools](./cc1_additional_tools) are available to use as you see fit.
 These include a hearing loss model, differentiable source separation and hearing aid amplification modules and an alternative intelligibility model. -->

-## 1. Baseline Demixer
+### Baseline Demixer

 The demixing stage simply takes the out-of-the-box Hybrid [Demucs](https://arxiv.org/abs/2111.03600) music source separation model to obtain stereo VDBO stems.
 This model is publicly available in the [TorchAudio library](https://pytorch.org/audio/main/generated/torchaudio.pipelines.HDEMUCS_HIGH_MUSDB.html#torchaudio.pipelines.HDEMUCS_HIGH_MUSDB).
 Then, it applies a Nal-R [1] and compression procedure to each stem to personalize the output.

     Inputs: Stereo songs and Listeners characteristics.
     Output: 8 stems (left and right VDBO stems) for each song-listener.

+## Task 2: Car stereo

+Details coming soon!

-## 2. HAAQI Speech Intelligibility model
+## HAAQI Speech Intelligibility model
 Python implementation of the Hearing Aid Audio Quality Index (HAAQI) model which is used for objective  estimation.
 This will be used in the stage 1 evaluation of entrants (see [Rules](/docs/cadenza1/Take%20part/cc1_rules#stage-1-objective-evaluation)).

     Inputs: Reference target stem (I.e., the corresponding left or right channel of the VDBO stem to evaluate), the enhanced output stem, listener audiogram.